festim-dev/FESTIM/docs/source/index.rst

 FESTIM is a FEniCS-based application for solving coupled hydrogen transport - heat transfer simulations.
 The tool is based on the finite element methods to solve the McNabb & Foster transport equations and the heat equation.
 It is capable of solving 1D/2D/3D multimaterial simulations and provides support for a wide-range of boundary conditions, which makes it a very versatile tool that can be adapted to many use cases.
-Moreover, users can rapidly get started with FESTIM thanks to its python API.
+Moreover, users can rapidly get started with FESTIM thanks to its python API;lkuhluhg.

 ..
 All the logos are from this collection https://www.svgrepo.com/collection/solar-linear-icons/